CDCgov/cfa-ring-vax-widget/README.md

 ## Analysis

-- Define a "successful" simulation as one with zero 3rd-generation infections
+- Define a "successful" simulation as one with zero 3rd-generation infections (i.e., no infected contacts-of-contacts-of-contacts)

 ## Project Admins